MR-DOS/LowCapacitanceProbe/README.md

 ## Simulation

-[Simulation comparing this design and the FETProbe_V2 design](https://github.com/MR-DOS/LowCapacitanceProbe/raw/main/Simulation/probe.asc) which works in LTspice 17.x and LTspice 24.x.
+[Simulation comparing this design and the FETProbe_V2 design (download to view)](https://github.com/MR-DOS/LowCapacitanceProbe/raw/main/Simulation/probe.asc) which works in LTspice 17.x and LTspice 24.x.
 Please note that you HAVE TO use alternate solver instead of normal solver (Tools -> Control Panel -> SPICE -> Engine -> Solver).
 The normal solver is faster, but has some stability issues and returns "hairy" traces of simulated gain which cannot be explained from electrical/physical standpoint.

 ## Sources for this design